SeanFmcdonnell/miami3dscan/src/pages/index.md

 testimonials:
   - author: Miami Realtor
     quote: >-
-      Thanks to the experts at Miami 3D Scans I was able to get a professional scan of my listing at a great price.
+      Thanks to the experts at Miami 3D Scan I was able to get a professional scan of my listing at a great price.
   - author: Commercial broker
     quote: >-
       I had a hard time finding someone that was responsive and reliable.
 Sean and his team were thoughtful, professional, and fast.
-meta_title: Miami 3D Scans - Enabling Virtual Tours
+meta_title: Miami 3D Scan - Enabling Virtual Tours
 meta_description: >-
-  Miami 3D Scans is a professional service company dedicated to providing interior images for residential and commercial real estate listings.
+  Miami 3D Scan is a professional service company dedicated to providing interior images for residential and commercial real estate listings.
 Using the latest hardware and technology we enable virtual touring like no other.
 ---